 Note: When a child is in state care, the child is automatically enrolled in Medicaid and it is not a substitute for the parent’s obligation to provide medical support for the child.

-Once the District Court orders health care coverage, the case worker will update POSSE to ensure the District CSE Office begins enforcing the medical support order.
+Once the District Court orders health care coverage, the case worker will update POSSE to ensure the District CSP Office begins enforcing the medical support order.

-Note: The District CSE Office will not request a judgment for previous foster care placements.
+Note: The District CSP Office will not request a judgment for previous foster care placements.

 Final Order Requirements